burningwave/core/README.md

     org.burningwave.core.classes.ParentClassLoaderRetrieverForPathScannerClassLoader
 #other possible values are: checkFileName, checkFileName|checkFileSignature, checkFileName&checkFileSignature
 path-scanner-class-loader.search-config.check-file-option=checkFileName
-#This variable is empty by default and could be valorized by developer
+#This variable is empty by default and could be valorized by developer and it is
+#included by 'paths.class-factory.default-class-loader.class-repositories' property
 paths.class-factory.default-class-loader.additional-class-repositories=
 #this variable indicates all the paths from which the classes
 #must be taken if during the definition of the compiled classes